What is spaying?

 You should be able to bring your cat home either later that day or the following day.
 She will be a little sore for a few days after surgery and should be kept quiet and not allowed outside.

-Some cats will feel somewhat nauseous due to the anesthetic so that she may prefer a bland diet of cooked chicken for a day or so.
+Some cats will feel somewhat nauseous due to the anesthetic so that they may prefer a bland diet of cooked chicken for a day or so.

 Keep an eye on the wound and look for signs of infection such as weeping, redness, swelling or discomfort.